jrieksta/jrieksta.github.io/_pages/projects/project1.md

 </p>

 <p style="text-align: justify;">
-Therefore, the main aim of this project is to quantify the sources of within-species variation and insect herbivory determining the BVOC emissions from widespread mountain birch forests in Subarctic.
+Therefore, the main aim of this project is to quantify the sources of within-species variation and insect herbivory determining the BVOC emissions from widespread mountain birch (*Betula pubescens*) forests in Subarctic.
 These factors are necessary to improve our ability to predict volatile emissions from high-latitude ecosystems.
 </p>